-It’s also important where the tear is located, as it can be either on the top end, the middle, or the bottom portion of the ligament.
+The UCL tears in different ways.
+We characterize the tear based on the tear location, the degree of tear, and if chronic features exist.
+A small slight stretch to the ligament does not show a tearing of the ligament on MRI.
+The MRI may show swelling around the ligament.
+A partial tear will show some fibers are disrupted and some are still intact.
+A full tear, just as implied, has no intact fibers.
+Also important is where the tear is located which can be either on the top end, the middle, or the bottom portion.
 Lastly, some tears happen with chronic changes to the ligament.
-In this instance, chronic refers to a process where the ligament has had prior small injuries that were able to heal, but the ligament is changed from its normal state.
+Chronic refers to a process where the ligament has had prior small injuries that were able to heal but the ligament is changed compared to normal.
 For example, the ligament may become thickened or even have calcium deposits.

 Figure 3.
-Shows a full tear at the top insertion site onto the humerus bone.
+Shows a full tear at the top insertion site onto the humerus bone

 It is amazing to think back to 1974 when Tommy John was diagnosed with a UCL tear by Dr. Frank Jobe before MRI was available.